pallets/flask/docs/config.rst

 .. py:data:: JSON_AS_ASCII

     Serialize objects to ASCII-encoded JSON.
-If this is disabled, the JSON will be returned as a Unicode string, or encoded as ``UTF-8`` by ``jsonify``.
+If this is disabled, the JSON returned from ``jsonify`` will contain Unicode characters.
 This has security implications when rendering the JSON into JavaScript in templates, and should typically remain enabled.

     Default: ``True``